devops329/devops/instruction/docker/docker.md

 ### Software

-The Docker software is comprised mainly of the the Docker daemon, called dockerd, that manages Docker containers and handles container objects, and the Docker CLI, called docker, that provides a command-line interface used to interact with Docker daemons.
+The Docker software is composed mainly of the Docker daemon, called dockerd, that manages Docker containers and handles container objects, and the Docker CLI, called docker, that provides a command-line interface used to interact with Docker daemons.

 ### Objects